SichengYang/Java-JPEG-Exif-GeoTag-Editor/Readme.md

-# Java JPG/JPEG Geotag Editor:
+# Java JPG/JPEG Geotag Reader:
 ***
 This program can scan the exif data in a JPEG or JPG and report the associate data.